core-wg/href/draft-ietf-core-href.md

   `[]`.
   Note that for `CRI-Reference` there is a difference between empty and absent paths, represented by `[]` and `null`, respectively.
+* An absent query in a `CRI` MUST be represented as the empty array `[]`; note that this is equivalent to the absence of the question mark in a URI, while the equivalent of just a question mark in a URI is an array with an empty query parameter represented by an empty string `[""]`).
+  Note that for `CRI-Reference` there is a difference between absent and not-set queries, represented by `[]` and `null`, respectively.
 * An empty outer array (`[]`) is not a valid CRI.
   It is a valid CRI reference,
-  equivalent to `[0]` as per {{ingest}}, which essentially copies the base CRI up to and including the path section, unsetting query and fragment.
+  equivalent to `[0]` as per {{ingest}}, which essentially copies the base CRI up to and including the path section, setting query and fragment to absent.

 | Section   | Default Value |
 |-----------|---------------|